Seeking the Kingdom of God: From Religion to Relationship

 Here's what changed everything for me when it came to seeking the Kingdom of God.
 Jesus made it crystal clear that the Kingdom isn't something we observe externally; it's within us (Luke 17:20–21).
 This truth transformed how I approach my faith.

-The Kingdom is a spiritual reality we can access now through our relationship with Him.
+The Greek word βασιλεία (basileia) is translated as "kingdom," in essence meaning rule or a realm.
+The Kingdom is a spiritual realm we can access now through our relationship with Him.
 Seeking God's Kingdom, therefore, isn't about trying to get to a place or engaging in political activism; it's about bringing that place's reality into our daily lives.

 What Does "Seeking the Kingdom of God" Mean in Context?